 My decks will be inset as well, I bought Bell decks from Ed’s and they were nice enough to cove them to fit the gunwale profile.
 My intention is to just hold the decks in place via screws….
 I plan to finish the gunwales and decks with the same oil I used on the cherry woodwork for my Spirit II, which is a gunstock oil called Tru Oil.
 Open to suggestions including spar varnish as I know I’ll be applying a coat or three to the exterior when done.
 I’ve already committed to occasional removal & refinishing of the hidden sides on the Spirit given my use of oil there.

-Experience with joining the knock down gunwales wasn’t as great as I would have hoped.
+My experience with joining the knock down gunwale segments wasn’t as great as I would have hoped.
 I really like the idea of the countersunk screws for providing a mechanical bond in addition to the chemical bond of the epoxy but I think they make the screw fitting before cutting their shiplap joint.
 The instructions make it clear that material is lost due to the blade, however when the gunwales are joined there’s a definite gap at the start and ends of the joints.
-I should have taken a little longer and tried to accommodate better for this, however I got a little excited about getting it done and went with it.
+I should have taken a little longer and tried to accommodate better for this, however I got a little excited about getting it done and went for it.
 For the record, I’m not unhappy with how they turned out, however I can see where I should have used a little better attention to detail.
 I mixed the entire batch of epoxy in a cup, according to the directions I should have had 30 minutes of pot life but after 15 minutes the cup was starting to get hot and the epoxy in the cup was turning to gel.
 Did I do something wrong here?
 I mixed thoroughly, scraping the sides and bottom with a plastic epoxy stick.
 When I was done mixing there were a fair amount of bubbles in the cup, maybe I mixed it too much?
 Need to go back and reread the Epoxy Book maybe…

 In the end I was only able to get half the joints done using the epoxy sent by Ed’s.
 I would have had enough had the epoxy not kicked early.
 Luckily I had some West 105/205 packets and mixed up a batch in a clean yogurt container.
 The West is thinner than what Ed’s sent, and mindful of the 10 minute pot life I got to work on the rest of the joints and finished with a couple minutes to spare.